MetalVolt/Freedom-Planet-2-Archipelago/README.md

 ### Music

 By default, an option for custom music is enabled (this can be disabled by changing the `Enable Music Randomiser = true` line in `FP2_AP.cfg` (found in the same directory as BepInEx's own configuration file) to `Enable Music Randomiser = false`).
-To use this, place any music you want into the `mod_overrides\Archipelago\music` directory as an OGG Vorbis file.
+To use this, place any music you want into the `mod_overrides\Archipelago\Audio\music` directory as an OGG Vorbis file.
 To control when the music loops, create a file in the same directory called `loop_points.txt` and open it in a text editor.
 Add a line to it with the file name, the start loop point (in samples) and end loop point (also in samples).

 **Example:**